syedalimohsinbukhari/blosc_reader/README.md

 # `blosc_reader`

-A quick and dirty `blosc` file reader and plotter I made for my PhD project.
+A simple and dirty `blosc_reader` file reader and plotter.